artofnothingness/mppic/README.md

 ![](media/demo.gif)

+:rotating_light: :rotating_light: While this project repository is absolutely critical and led to MPPI's inclusion into the Nav2 framework by the amazing work and efforts by @artofnothingness, the version in Nav2's repository fixes a number of bugs major and minor and will continue to receive community improvements and be maintained alongside the rest of the navigation stack into the future.
+Please see that version moving forward!
+This repository continues to be an important historical project to reference decisions made and Git histories of changes during development. :rotating_light: :rotating_light:

 ## Overview

 This is a predictive controller (local trajectory planner) that implements the [Model Predictive Path Integral (MPPI)](https://ieeexplore.ieee.org/document/7487277) algorithm to track a path with adaptive collision avoidance.
 It contains plugin-based critic functions to impact the behavior of the algorithm.
 It was created by [Aleksei Budyakov](https://www.linkedin.com/in/aleksei-budyakov-334889224/) and adapted & developed for Nav2 by [Steve Macenski](https://www.linkedin.com/in/steve-macenski-41a985101/).